 INEQ affiliate scholars will be able to

 The affiliate scholars will be notified about the acceptance with some further instructions to join the INEQ community and its activities.
-The affiliates will be automatically added to the INEQ mailing list and research community in Tuhat (where affiliates can select which of their activities are labelled as an part of the work of the INEQ community).
+The affiliates will be automatically added to the INEQ mailing list and research community on the UH Research Portal (where affiliates can select which of their activities are labelled as an part of the work of the INEQ community).